mui/material-ui/docs/src/pages/company/careers/developer-advocate.md

 # Developer Advocate

-<p class="description">You will educate users on the latest features, craft high-quality examples, and demos, engage with the community, write documentation, advocate for creating faster and more appealing UIs, and help to promote/market the advanced components.</p>
+<p class="description">You will educate users on the latest features, craft high-quality examples and demos, engage with the community, write documentation, advocate for creating faster and more appealing UIs, and help to promote the advanced components.</p>

 ## Details of the Role